 The Google External Keyword Tool, is a great free tool to find Good Quality Keywords.
 For starters, you need an idea of what Keywords people type in Search Engines, to find sites like yours.

+If you go to Google and type in your main Keyword, for example, "dog training"; you'll get some suggestions on what other people have been typing in.

 You can then take these suggestions and feed them into The Google Keyword Tool.
 If you type in a few of your main Keywords here; you will Get A Much Better Idea Of What Terms People Are Typing In Search Engines For Your Niche.
 You can use these Keywords on your website and optimize pages around them.